sarsanaee/sarsanaee.github.io/about.md

 permalink: /
 ---

-I am not exactly sure what I am but I guess I am comfortable looking at different problems; that said I've spent a long time designing systems software!
-I am always looking for interesting and challenging problems!
-You can find me at Computer Lab where I am visiting Prof. Andrew Moore at University of Cambridge.
+I build high performance systems for modern data centers, with a focus on AI and ML workloads and their efficiency at scale.
+I am comfortable moving across different problems, but my core experience is in systems software.
+You can find me at the Computer Laboratory, where I am visiting Andrew Moore at the University of Cambridge.

-I spent about 2 years at Huawei thinking about CXL technologies across QEMU and the Linux Kernel, and how memory systems should evolve for modern data centers.
-My research interests broadly center around computer systems for data centers.
+I spent about two years at Huawei working on Compute Express Link (CXL) across QEMU and the Linux kernel, exploring how memory systems should evolve for modern data centers.
+More recently, I have been focusing on AI and ML workloads and the systems challenges they introduce.
+I am interested in optimizing these workloads at scale across networking, memory, and runtime layers, with a growing emphasis on energy efficiency alongside performance.

-I enjoy technical discussions, early-stage ideas, and projects that sit between research and real systems.
-If you are working on something related—or just want to exchange thoughts—I am usually happy to chat.
+My interests broadly center on computer systems for data centers, especially where real systems meet emerging workloads.
+I enjoy technical discussions and early stage ideas, and I am always open to exchanging thoughts.

+---

 I received my **PhD from Queen Mary University of London**, advised by [Gianni Antichi](https://gianniantichi.github.io/) and [Brent Stephens](https://www.cs.utah.edu/~brent/) (Utah / Google), see my [PhD dissertation](https://qmro.qmul.ac.uk/xmlui/handle/123456789/102618).
 I was more than fortunate to work with both Gianni and Brent; beyond their technical depth, they each have distinct styles that strongly shaped how I think about systems and research.